ElvisResearchGroup/DictionaryOfNewZealandEnglish/README.md

     $ echo "source venv/bin/activate" >> .env

 Test by cd-ing out of file and back in.
-TODOls
-: The shell script is not great, it calls activate on every sub folder...
+TODO: The shell script is not great, it calls activate on every sub folder...
 Will find solution later.

 ### cookiecutter